AntonVanEs/image-recognition/README.md

 # image-recognition
 I am trying to create image recognition software using Python (hopefully the end product will not even require any external libraries), and will be using a 'haar cascade'  to do so.
-It is not yet working.
+It kind of works.

 ### Theory
 ##### Haars